How to Cope on your First Day at a New Job

 We all know the mixed emotions that come with starting a new job, your first day can be both exciting and terrifying.
 The first day of a new job is also your chance to make a crucial first impression on your new bosses and co-workers!
 Keep reading to see our tips on how to cope on your first day at a new job.

 Aim to arrive around 15 minutes early on your first day.
 Not only will this make a good first impression with your new employer but it can also limit your anxiousness.
 Arrive with time to spare so you’ll have plenty of time to find a place to park and gather your thoughts, before starting work.

-A large part of your first day will probably include filling in forms to get you set up fully with your new company.
-You’ll more than likely be asked to bring in a few necessary documents.
-If it’s not already in your offer of employment then it’s a good idea to email your new employer a few days prior to your first day and ask them what’s required so there’s no delays in your payment.
+A large part of someone’s first day will probably include filling in forms .
+You’ll more than likely be asked to bring in a few necessary documents to be set up fully.
+If it’s not already in your offer of employment then it’s a good idea to email your new employer a few days prior to your first day.
+Ask them what’s required so there are no delays in your payment.

 Typical documents could include:

 - Passport or other proof of eligibility to work in the UK

 Make sure you’re prepared and have all these ready for your first day.